-Candidates will be admitted to an examination (subject to paragraph 16 below) if they have fulfilled the recommended training requirements and are deemed ready to apply by their educational supervisor.
-Candidates may apply for each part of the examination when they and their educational supervisor or other appropriate trainer consider that they are sufficiently prepared.
-In general the College recommends that medical candidates in a specialty training programme do not attempt the FRCPath Part 1 examination before completing at least one year of specialty training and FRCPath Part 2 before completing at least three years of specialty training.
+Candidates will be admitted to an examination (subject to paragraph 16 below) if they have fulfilled the recommended training requirements, normally within the last five years, and are deemed ready to apply by their educational supervisor/sponsor.
+Candidates may apply for each part of the examination when they and their educational supervisor/sponsor consider that they are sufficiently prepared.
+In general, the College recommends that medical candidates in a specialty training programme do not attempt the FRCPath Part 1 examination before completing at least one year of specialty training and FRCPath Part 2 before completing at least three years of specialty training.